GregoriSoria/sass-mediaquery-singleline/README.md

 # sass-mediaquery-mixin
-The PERFECT AND FAST media query mixin for your development **Never** again use media queries!
+The PERFECT AND FAST media query mixin for your development.

+**Never** again use media queries!